Posted at Jan 30, 2020 6:30:00 AM by THAT Agency | Share

 Before knowing strategy recommendations, you need to know how they'll assess what strategy fits best in the first place.

-What have you done for others in my place?
+2. What marketing have you done for other Businesses like mine?

 You can feel most confident that an agency can help you when they've helped others in similar situations before.
 That can mean other businesses in the same industry or other organizations that have had similar needs addressed.